Uganda's Ebola toll climbs to 16, officials say fears lessen

 Authorities in the east African country have not yet identified the source of the outbreak, although Kibaale Forest has a high concentration of monkeys and birds, which act as transmitters of the virus.

-President Yoweri Museveni has advised people to avoid shaking hands, casual sex and do-it-yourself burials to reduce the chance of contracting the deadly hemorrhagic fever.
+President Yoweri Museveni has advised people to avoid shaking hands, casual sex and do-it-yourself burials to reduce the chance of contracting the deadly haemorrhagic fever.

 Kyamanywa said Ebola had been ruled out as the cause of death of two people, including a child, who officials said on Tuesday were suspected to have been infected with the virus.

-Although there is no cure for the virus, doctors can treat opportunistic diseases and symptoms affecting patients including diarrhea, vomiting and malaria, and some patients can survive.

-Additional reporting by Drazen Jorgic; Writing by James Macharia; Editing by Pravin Char
+Although there is no cure for the virus, doctors can treat opportunistic diseases and symptoms affecting patients including diarrhoea, vomiting and malaria, and some patients can survive.
+(Additional reporting by Drazen Jorgic; Writing by James Macharia; Editing by Pravin Char)